 Much like issues with exposure, practice using different focal lengths while taking photos.
 Not just for portraits, but for any photography.
 Learn how angle of view and compression affect your subjects.
 The results may surprise you.

 Learning photography may seem daunting enough, but adding flash seems to push a few folks over the edge.
 So they avoid it and claim to be a “natural light photographer.”

 First, all light is natural.

 Second, flash photography isn’t actually that hard.
 You take your existing exposure triangle of ISO, Aperture and Shutter Speed – then you add two more variables

 That allows you to conquer issues like the #1 item on this list.
-You actually can shoot that portrait with the sun as a backlight.
-Just pop a kiss of flash on the person's face to compensate for the shadow provided by the initial exposure.
+You can actually shoot that portrait with the sun as a backlight.
+Just pop a kiss of flash on the person’s face to compensate for the shadow the initial exposure provides.

-The sooner you start using your flash, the more opportunities open up because of that little bundle of light in your pocket.
+The sooner you use your flash, the more opportunities open up because of that little bundle of light in your pocket.

 There are two issues with that.

 First, you need to develop a sense of timing.
 Watch for the opportune moment and click the shutter.
 You’ll have a much better chance of getting the right shot using this method than a random burst.